-The manufacturer of this welding kit claims the product is completely waterproof, but it’s more water resistant.
+The manufacturer of this welding kit claims the product is completely waterproof, but it’s more resistant than waterproof.
 There are some situations where there may be problems.
-This is a matter of how much water exposure there is and how closely objects come in contact with water.
+This is a matter of how much exposure there is and how closely objects come in contact with water.

 You can use it underwater.
 It’s applied in swimming pools.

-It’s important to remember Bondic is only resistant to water after it’s dried.
+It’s important to remember Bondic is only resistant after it’s dried.

-Bondic is an excellent solution in situations of high temperatures.
+Bondic is a great solution in situations of high temperatures.
 You can use it to repair a wobbly oven rack.
 If there’s a button falling off your floor heater, the welder will reattach it.
 You’ll never worry about the adhesive weakening and the button falling off again.

 If you do use the product in hot areas, check the weld whenever you use the appliance to see if it’s still secure.

-This product is versatile and resilient.
+This tool is versatile and resilient.
 Consumers find most glues create temporary bonds.
 Fix broken glasses with regular adhesives and eventually the pieces fall apart again.
 Bondic connections last far longer than other adhesives.
-For a greater bond with your glasses, apply a layer to the inside of the broker section and then a second on the actual connection.
+For a greater bond with your glasses, put a layer to the inside of the broken section and then a second on the actual connection.
 The bond will last for months and years.

 There are many glues available.
 Walk a home improvement aisle and get ready to be overwhelmed by the options.
 You’ve got glues engineered for specific projects.
 Glues for wood.
 Glues that aspire to work on all surfaces and clothes and plastic.

 Watching glue dry is as interesting as watching paint dry.
-It’s not unusual to apply glue before going to bed and hoping the project’s ready come morning.
-Use Bondic in the middle of the day for quick repairs and you don’t have to wait.
+It’s not unusual to glue something before going to bed and hoping the project’s ready come morning.
+Use liquid plastic welder in the middle of the day for quick repairs and you don’t have to wait.

 It dries fast every time.
-The ultraviolet light needs only seconds to create a strong bond.
+The ultra violet light needs only around 4 seconds to create a strong bond.
 No hours of waiting as you might with wet glue.
 No need to keep the pieces clamped by hand, not even for a minute.
 It goes from being liquid to becoming hardened Application in practically 10 seconds.

-This is nothing you’ll ever worry about with this uv light plastic welder.
+This is nothing you’ll ever worry about with even when using the starter kit.
 You have great control of the application.
-Apply a single drop at a time and there’s no worry of using more than you need.
+Apply a single drop at a time and there’s no worry of using more than you require.
 The adhesive stay where you put it.
-If there is some accident, clean the surface with an organic solution using the steps in What Do I Do if It Spills?
+If there is some accident, clean the surface with an organic solution and use the steps in What Do I Do if It Spills?